Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 ## Description

-The instalation script downloads all the assets needed for the Ed-Fi Buzz.
+The installation script downloads all the assets needed for the Ed-Fi Buzz.
 Artifacts are placed in the dist/ directory at the root of this project

 It validates existence of NuGet Package Provider, Node JS, IIS, SQL Server and Postgres.
 Retrieves the latest release of several Ed-Fi Buzz NuGet packages.
 Downloads prequisites from the web.